FormidableLabs/react-native-responsive-styles/README.md

 npm i --save react-native-responsive-styles
 ```

-This library depends on [walmartlabs/react-native-orientation-listener](https://github.com/walmartlabs/react-native-orientation-listener), which contains native dependencies for iOS and Android.
+This library depends on [yamill/react-native-orientation](https://github.com/yamill/react-native-orientationgi), which contains native dependencies for iOS and Android.
 Link them with:
 ```
-react-native link react-native-orientation-listener
+react-native link react-native-orientation
 ```

 You can now import `StyleSheet` and any React components from `react-native-responsive-styles` instead of `react-native`: